The Street Trees project

 One of the suggestions is to raise the findings with your local councillor or tree officer.
 Consider asking if they are aware of the existing percentage of tree canopy cover and if there is already a tree canopy cover target in place.

-These results come at a fantastic time as we are about to open our 2018 round of the street trees project next month.
-As part of this project we encourage people to celebrate the trees on their streets and show the council that they are worth protecting.
-If you’re interested in more advice on how to celebrate your street trees, get your neighbours involved, or influence your council, then you can fill out an expression of interest here and be one of the first people to receive this year’s street tree celebration starter kits.
+Our street trees project encourages people to celebrate the trees on their streets and show the council that they are worth protecting.
+Find advice on how to celebrate your street trees, get your neighbours involved, or influence your council.

 It’s great to see information on urban tree cover being made available for so many towns and cities across England.
 With more than 77% of these urban areas having less than 20% tree canopy cover, it's really important that councils are setting ambitious yet achievable targets to improve this figure.